 - 1. An endocrinologist is looking for health apps for diabetes with proven medical outcomes as well as strong privacy and security features.
-She turns to a new website that provides guidance for clinicians on medically-vetted health apps that are certified to relevant privacy and security criteria.
+She turns to a new healthcare industry website that provides guidance for clinicians on medically-vetted health apps that are certified to relevant privacy and security criteria.
 The doctor links several of these apps to the practice's patient portal as resources.
-The doctor can then direct her diabetic patients to the portal where the patients can choose from the vetted apps. - 2.
-A neurologist encourages her concussion patients to use a clinical decision support app at home to measure how differing light levels change their pupil size then transmit the data via the app to the neurologist.
-Newly approved standards and meta-tagging definitions allow the doctor to see this data collected by the patient directly in the patient's electronic medical record.
-The doctor can determine which readings were patient-generated versus completed at the neurologist's office by filtering for meta tags that indicate the location of the pupil size monitoring.
-The doctor then uses this supplemental data to treat the concussion and monitor the patient's recovery.
+The doctor can then direct her diabetic patients to the practice's patient portal where the patients can choose from the vetted apps. - 2.
+A neurologist encourages her concussion patients to use a clinical decision support app at home to measure how differing light levels change their pupil size and then to transmit the data via the app to the neurologist.
+Newly approved standards and meta-tagging definitions allow the doctor to see this data collected by the patient directly in the patient's electronic health medical record.
+The doctor can determine which readings were patient-generated versus completed at the neurologist's office by filtering for metadata tags that indicate the location of the pupil size monitoring.
+The doctor then uses this supplemental data to treat the patient's post-concussive symptoms concussion and closely monitor the patient's recovery.

-Note: Past story ideas have included an industry program that verifies and rates health apps, and patients' correction requests for their health data.
+Notes: Past story ideas have included an industry program that verifies and rates health apps, and patients' correction requests for their health data.
+Any app guidance website or app certification program in idea #1 will be hosted in the private sector, e.g., by a professional society.